morphogencc/ofxPixelPusher/README.md

 A C++ implementation of pixelpusher software.

-NOTE: This codebase currently does not function; it is fully functional except for a network library.
-I'm currently working on using asio to provide the network functionality, though if someone beats me to it I'll take whatever I can get.

 ## Requirements
+This add-on requires [ofxAsio](http://github.com/morphogencc/ofxAsio.git) for networking.
+See the repository for how to setup `ofxAsio`.

-This implementation of the pixelpusher protocol attempts to be as framework-agnostic as possible; thus, it tries to avoid using openFrameworks-specific classes such as `ofLog` and `ofThread`, instead using the c++ equivalents.
+This implementation of the pixelpusher protocol attempts to be as framework-agnostic as possible; thus, it tries to avoid using openFrameworks-specific classes such as `ofLog` and `ofThread`, instead using the c++ equivalents.  `ofxAsio` follows a similar paradigm, so the entire project should be portable to any other C++ framework.

 ## Usage
-In your application, create a `DiscoveryListener` instance using `DiscoveryListener::getInstance()`.
+In your application, create a `std::shared_ptr<DiscoveryListener>` instance using `DiscoveryListener::getInstance()`.
 This creates a separate thread that looks for PixelPusher announcements, and registers the PixelPushers with the Listener.

 Once a PixelPusher is detected, you can grab one with any of the three following methods: